 - Sort files and folders as per file attributes like date and tags.

 - You can drag a file or folder from a stack and drop in the document file or vice versa.

-How to Organize Desktop Files and Folders Using Stacks on MacOS Mojave (iMac, Macbook, MacBook Pro, MacBook Air)
+How to Organize Desktop Files and Folders Using Stacks (iMac, Macbook, MacBook Pro, MacBook Air)

 In what ways you can use Stacks?
-It is the big question.
+It is a big question.
 There are two options available, Group Stacks By and Sort Stacks By.